waye-dev/website/doc/FAQ.md

 Yes we do!!
 If you're excited to get involved, send us an [email](hello@waye.dev) & share your ideas and skillsets.

 Here are some areas that we are actively looking for support:
-- Designer – We have plenty of words.
+- [Designer](https://github.com/waye-dev/waye/blob/main/doc/DESIGNER-WANTED.md) – We have plenty of words.
 Too many, really.
 Help us communicate visually.
-- Social Media Manager – Open-source developers need to know we exist.
-If you’re tapped in (or know how to be), we need you.
 - Time Management Expert (or recommendation) – How do we do it all?
 Looking for a guest facilitator who can run a session to help OS developers manage time better.